We all know there are a ton of things to do in Paris. After all, it is one of Europe’s top travel destinations.

 If you visit during the months surrounding the Winter holidays, you’ll likely find outdoor Christmas markets around the city.

-Even the famed Avenue des Champs-Élysées gets in on the fun, hosting a large Christmas market with tons of fair-type food, mulled wine, gifts, ornaments + plenty of entertainment.
+Even the famed Avenue des Champs-Élysées gets in on the fun, hosting a large Christmas market with tons of fair-type food, mulled wine, gifts, ornaments and plenty of entertainment.

 Taste all the Parisian food and wine